Handwritten Notes & Audience Development

 The audience discovery process tells you who your customers are and why they want to purchase your product.

 Once you’re armed with this information, you can use it to create compelling advertisements and content marketing strategies that resonate with the people you want to reach.
+With direct marketing tactics like handwritten notes gaining momentum, the more you know about your audience, the better prepared you are to establish a lasting relationship built on trust.

 Finding the Right Voice